openedx/studio-frontend/README.md

 | Yes             | Yes, non-staff account | 403        |
 | Yes             | Yes, staff account     | 200        |

+## Development Inside Devstack Studio

+To load studio-frontend components from the webpack-dev-server inside your studio instance running in [Devstack](https://github.com/edx/devstack):

+1. In your devstack edx-platform folder, create `cms/envs/private.py` if it does not exist already.
+2. Add `STUDIO_FRONTEND_CONTAINER_URL = 'http://localhost:18011'` to
+   `cms/envs/private.py`.
+3. Reload your Studio server: `make studio-restart`.

+Pages in Studio that have studio-frontend components should now request assets from your studio-frontend docker container's webpack-dev-server.
+If you make a change to a file that webpack is watching, the Studio page should hot-reload or auto-reload to reflect the changes.

 ## Releases

 Currently, the process for releasing a new version of our package is as follows: